nik312123/geocomputing-resources-script/README.md

 It would also be worth downloading the repository and running the script locally if you have a slow internet connection.

-To run this script locally, you may run the following:
+To run this script locally, navigate into the unzipped or cloned repository using `cd geocomputing-resources-script`, and inside of it, you may run one of the following:

 ```bash
 # Normal